This article discusses creating new and editing existing workflows in Autto.

 - On the Action Editor, enter a headline (or title) for the Start action and any welcome text that you want the Workflow to display to the user.
 For example, in the screenshot below, "This is my sample workflow" is the headline, and "Hello!
 Welcome to my sample workflow" is the welcome text.
 You can use the rich text editor to format the welcome text.

 - Optionally, click the Add Ts&Cs button to create the Terms and Conditions for the use of the workflow.
 The text that you enter here will be displayed to the user when they clicked the Terms and Conditions link on the Start action of the User Application.
-If you opted to add Ts&Cs at this time, proceed to Step 4.
-Otherwise, skip to Step 5.
+If you added Ts&Cs at this time, proceed to Step 4.
+If adding starting square brackets that will hold default values or data from another workflow, skip to Step 5.
+Otherwise, skip to Step 8.

 - Click Done to add the Ts&Cs to the Start action.
 Multiple Ts&Cs can be added to the same Start action.